Nothing compares to the heart-pounding…life-altering…soul-affirming exhilaration of flying!

 Private, commercial and Air Transport pilots can fly LSA with an FAA medical OR a drivers license as medical eligibility.
 This makes the LSA popular for all to fly as long as you can drive.

 Less Expensive to Own and Operate

-With the smaller size, more efficient engines that run on auto gas, less maintenance requirements, less regulation, less systems to maintain, the LSA is less expensive to own and operate than a larger GA airplane.
-I have heard many times someone say, “I can buy a Cessna for $40,000 and these these LSA airplanes are $15o,000”.
-Well yes if you are comparing a old beat up Cessna to a modern NEW LSA.
+With the smaller size, more efficient engines that run on autogas, fewer maintenance requirements, less regulation, fewer systems to maintain, the LSA is less expensive to own and operate than a larger GA airplane.
+I have heard many times someone say, “I can buy a Cessna for $40,000 and these LSA airplanes are $150,000”.
+Well yes if you are comparing an old beat-up Cessna to a modern NEW LSA.
 But a new Cessna 172 now is about $400,000, costs more to insure, costs more to fly with higher fuel burn and expensive aviation fuel, cost more for annual inspections, etc….
 People need to compare apples to apples.

-Depending on new verses used, the airplane and options you choose, LSA airplanes are less expensive to own and operate.
+Depending on new versus used, the airplane and options you choose, LSA airplanes are less expensive to own and operate.

 LSA airplanes are the most fun to fly.
-A LSA airplane is most easily compared to a “sports car” rather than a larger airplane “van or bus”.
+An LSA airplane is most easily compared to a “sports car” rather than a larger airplane “van or bus”.
 They are simply fun to fly.

-A LSA airplane is a much simplerl aircraft.
-The basic rules for the LSA is too have them simple with no retractile landing gear, fixed pitch prop, non pressurized cabin, single engine and slow stall speeds.
+An LSA airplane is a much simpler aircraft.
+The basic rules for the LSA are to have them simple with no retractile landing gear, fixed-pitch prop, non-pressurized cabin, single-engine and slow stall speeds.

-Because of the modern design most LSA airplanes are stall resistant and safe to fly airplanes with these safer slow flying characteristics.
-Many trikes have emergency parachute systems making them safer that regular airplanes.
+Because of the modern design, most LSA airplanes are stall resistant and safe to fly airplanes with these safer slow flying characteristics.
+Many trikes have emergency parachute systems making them safer than regular airplanes.
 With the great glide performance, if the engine fails you just glide down and land just like a hang glider.